bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/dynamic-fields/dynamic-fields-new-field.rst

    # did not receive this file, see https://www.gnu.org/licenses/gpl-3.0.txt.
    # --

-   package Kernel::System::DynamicField::Driver::Password;
+   package Kernel::System::DynamicFieldLegacy::Driver::Password;

    use strict;
    use warnings;

+   use parent qw(Kernel::System::DynamicFieldLegacy::Driver::BaseText);

    use Kernel::System::VariableCheck qw(:all);
-   use Kernel::System::DynamicFieldValue;

-   use base qw(Kernel::System::DynamicField::Driver::BaseText);

    our @ObjectDependencies = (
        'Kernel::Config',
-       'Kernel::System::DynamicFieldValue',
+       'Kernel::System::DynamicFieldLegacy::Value',
        'Kernel::System::Main',
    );

-This is the common header that can be found in common OTRS modules.
+This is the common header, that can be found in common OTRS modules.
 The class/package name is declared via the ``package`` keyword.
-Notice that ``BaseText`` is used as base class.
+Note that ``BaseText`` is used as the base class.

 .. code-block:: Perl